March 18, 2021 Updated: September 23, 2021 9 min read

 If you have a patient taking levetiracetam, you will need to monitor their complete blood count (CBC) levels and monitor them for signs of infection.

 Primidone is a barbiturate anticonvulsant/antiepileptic medication used to treat and prevent seizures.

 Primidone can cause side effects including drowsiness, GI upset, and blood dyscrasias.
-Examples of blood dyscrasias include anemia, cancers like leukemia, or blood clotting conditions.
+Examples of blood dyscrasias include anemia, blood cancers such as leukemia, and blood clotting conditions.

-The therapeutic range for Primidone is 5 - 12 μ/mL.
-Similarly to phenytoin, this narrow range can be tricky for patients to stay within, so they may need to get frequent blood draws to make sure they are getting the right dose.
+The therapeutic range for Primidone is 5 - 12 mcg/mL.
+Similarly to phenytoin, this narrow range can be tricky for patients to stay within, so they may need to get frequent blood draws to make sure the medication remains effective.

 Both zolpidem and eszopiclone work by increasing GABA (inhibitory amino acid neurotransmitter) in the central nervous system, which helps to promote sedation and sleep.

 Zolpidem and esZopiclone help you catch some Z’s...